You Are What You Annotate: Towards Better Models through Annotator Representations: Methods

 \subsection{Embedding Weights}

-In this section, we describe how we integrate our annotator and annotation embeddings into the BERT classification model.
-Firstly, we calculate the sentence embedding of the input text $\text{E}_\mathbf{s}\in R^{1\times H}$ by averaging the text embedding, $\text{E}_\mathbf{t}\in R^{\mathcal{T}\times H}$ over the number of tokens, $\mathcal{T}$ by \Cref{eq:sentence-embed}, where $\text{E}_\mathbf{t}$ is the sum of the word embedding, type embedding, and position embedding from the original BERT embeddings.
+The annotator and annotation embeddings are integrated into a transformer-based classification model.
+First, we calculate the sentence embedding of the input text $\text{E}_\mathbf{s}\in R^{1\times H}$ by averaging the text embedding, $\text{E}_\mathbf{t}\in R^{\mathcal{T}\times H}$ over the number of tokens, $\mathcal{T}$ by \Cref{eq:sentence-embed}, where $\text{E}_\mathbf{t}$ is the sum of the word embedding, type embedding, and position embedding from the original BERT embeddings.